Fundamentals in computational neuroscience models (NSBV BC2004)

 Course Description:

 Computational neuroscience is an exciting field that brings together theories and ideas from many different areas in STEM – including physics, math, computer science, psychology, chemistry, and of course, neuroscience.
 Through a combination of hands-on activities and interactive lectures, students will be introduced to a selection of quantitative concepts while exploring computational models of neuronal and neural network activity.
 Before beginning this course students are expected to have learned about the biological basis of the action potential and synaptic transmission (see prerequisites).
-By the end of the course, students will come away with an intuitive understanding of the quantitative underpinnings of computational neuroscience models and some basic coding principles.
+By the end of the course, students will come away with an intuitive understanding of the quantitative underpinnings of computational neuroscience models and some basic coding skills in Matlab.
 This course assumes NO prior coding experience.
 Students interested in the computational track for the Neuroscience major should consider taking this course right after taking Introduction to Neuroscience (NSBV BC 1001).

 - Identify the scope of a neuroscience model and determine what it can and cannot tell us.